-EU policy is to protect and promote minority languages and a number of initiatives have been funded with this objective.
+EU policy is to protect and promote minority languages by funding relevant initiatives with this objective.

 Introducing children to foreign languages from an early age can be very beneficial.

-The goal is for every person in the EU to speak two languages in addition to their mother tongue.
-To help achieve that goal, the EU is in favour of introducing children to two foreign languages from an early age.
-Evidence suggests this may result in faster language learning and more advanced mother-tongue skills.
+One goal of the EU's multilingualism policy is for every European to speak two languages in addition to their mother tongue.
+The most effective way to achieve this would be to introduce children to two foreign languages from an early age.
+Evidence suggests this may result in faster language learning and more advanced mother tongue skills.

 The EU provides support for language learning because: